Lime91/ebstatmax/README.md

   - `dplyr` (`1.0.7`)
   - `nparLD` (`2.1`)
   - `jsonlite` (`1.7.2`)
-  - `devtools`
+  - `devtools` (`2.2.2`)

-The version number is, again, the one used to develop this project.
+The version number is the one used to develop this project.

 ### Execute
 Perform the following steps:
-  - clone this repo
+  - Clone this repo
-  - type `cd ebstatmax`
+  - Type `cd ebstatmax`
-  - On Linux, type `./diacerein.R --help`.
-This requires that you have an `Rscript` executable located in `/usr/bin/`.
-  - On Windows (and on Linux as well), type `Rscript diacerein.R --help`.
+  - On Linux, type `./diacerein.R --help` to familiarize yourself with the available program options.
+This requires an `Rscript` executable located in `/usr/bin/`.
+If you're using Windows (or if `Rscript` is located elsewhere), type `Rscript diacerein.R --help`.
 Make sure the `Rscript` command is detectable via the `PATH` environment variable.
+  - Each program invocation simulates either type-I error or power in a specific scenario.
+For instance, if you want to simulate the power of `nparLD` when normally-distributed effects are added (at post-treatment time) to the *Pruritus* variable in the placebo group, then invoke the program with arguments `-m nparLD -e norm -t Pruritus`.
+The strenght of the normally-distributed effects is determined in the config file `simUtils/R/config.R`.

+## Support and Copyright

+For general questions contact the main developer [Konstantin Emil Thiel](mailto:konstantin.thiel@pmu.ac.at).
+For questions regarding `GPC` and it's implementation contact co-developer [Johan Verbeeck](mailto:johan.verbeeck@uhasselt.be).

+Copyright (C) 2022  Konstantin Emil Thiel

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.
+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.